alexserver/gomezarceo/content/about/en.md

 Node.js Web Developer
 Jan 2014 - Aug 2015

-I worked at Method Exists to create a Rich Data Application for the oil industry in Canada.
+We developed a Rich Data Application from the ground up for our primary client in the Canadian oil industry.
+Our objective was to deliver Real-Time Data Applications utilizing Web Sockets and an SPA.
+We created a comprehensive library of complex UI components using Ractive as a Reactive DOM javascript library.

-Our goal was to provide Real-Time Data Applications with the help of Web Sockets and RactiveJs.
-We created a comprehensive library of complex UI components using Ractive as a dynamic UI library.
-On the server side, we used ExpressJs as Web Server and MongoDB as a NoSql Data solution.
+Our main challenge was to deliver a huge amount of data to be updated in real time by the user, rendering a nested structure of complex Web Components in the shape of Web Forms and Rich Data Tables, such as how Google Sheets works.
+We had to iterate through some versions of the app to achieve the performance and speed the client needed for their daily data transactions.

 ✅ Relevant Tech:
 - Ractive.js